C. F. Powell: Career and research

-In 1949 Powell was elected a Fellow of the Royal Society and received the society's Hughes Medal the same year.
-In 1950 he was awarded the Nobel Prize for Physics "for his development of the photographic method of studying nuclear processes and his discoveries regarding mesons made with this method".
-César Lattes was working with him at the time of the discovery and had improved the sensitivity of the photographic emulsion.
-Debendra Mohan (DM) Bose (nephew of Sir J.C.
-Bose) and Chowdhuri published three consecutive papers in Nature, but could not continue further investigation on account of "non-availability of more sensitive emulsion plates during the war years.
-Seven years after this discovery of mesons by DM Bose and Bibha Chowdhuri, C.F.
-Powell made the same discovery of pions and muons and further decay of muons to electrons… using the same technique".
+In 1949, Powell was elected a Fellow of the Royal Society and received the society's Hughes Medal.
+In 1950, he was awarded the Nobel Prize in Physics "for his development of the photographic method of studying nuclear processes and his discoveries regarding mesons made with this method".
+Lattes was working with him at the time of the discovery and had improved the sensitivity of the photographic emulsion.
+Lattes was the first to write an article describing the discovery that would lead to the Nobel Prize.
+Debendra Mohan Bose and Bibha Chowdhuri published three consecutive papers in Nature, but could not continue further investigation on account of "non-availability of more sensitive emulsion plates" during the war years.

+Seven years after this discovery of mesons by Bose and Chowdhuri, Powell made the same discovery of pions and muons and further decay of muons to electrons… using the same technique".
 He acknowledged in his book, "In 1941, Bose and Chaudhuri (sic) had pointed it out that it is possible, in principle, to distinguish between the tracks of protons and mesons in an emulsion… They concluded that many of the charged particles arrested in their plates were lighter than protons, their mean mass being … the physical basis of their method was correct and their work represents the first approach to the scattering method of determining momenta of charged particles by observation of their tracks in emulsion".
 In fact, the measured mass of the particle by Bose and Chowdhuri was very close to the accepted value measured by Powell who used improved "full-tone" plates.
-From 1952 Powell was appointed director of several expeditions to Sardinia and the Po Valley, Italy, utilizing high-altitude balloon flights.
+From 1952, Powell was appointed director of several expeditions to Sardinia and the Po Valley, Italy, utilizing high-altitude balloon flights.

-In 1955, Powell, also a member of the World Federation of Scientific Workers, added his signature to the Russell-Einstein Manifesto put forward by Bertrand Russell, Albert Einstein and scientist Joseph Rotblat, and was involved in preparations for the first Pugwash Conference on Science and World Affairs.
+In 1955, Powell, also a member of the World Federation of Scientific Workers, added his signature to the Russell–Einstein Manifesto put forward by Bertrand Russell, Albert Einstein, and Joseph Rotblat, and was involved in preparations for the first Pugwash Conference on Science and World Affairs.
 As Rotblat put it, "Cecil Powell has been the backbone of the Pugwash Movement.
 He gave it coherence, endurance and vitality."
 Powell chaired the meetings of the Pugwash Continuing Committee, often standing in for Bertrand Russell, and attended meetings until 1968.

-In 1961 Powell received the Royal Medal, and served on the Scientific Policy Committee of the European Organization for Nuclear Research (CERN) that year, and in 1967 he was awarded the Lomonosov Gold Medal by the Academy of Sciences of the USSR (now Russian Academy of Sciences) "for outstanding achievements in the physics of elementary particles".
+In 1961, Powell received the Royal Medal and served on the Scientific Policy Committee of the European Organization for Nuclear Research (CERN).
+In 1967, he was awarded the Lomonosov Gold Medal by the Academy of Sciences of the USSR (now Russian Academy of Sciences) "for outstanding achievements in the physics of elementary particles".

+Global policy

+He was one of the signatories of the agreement to convene a convention for drafting a world constitution.
+As a result, for the first time in human history, a World Constituent Assembly convened to draft and adopt the Constitution for the Federation of Earth.